zarab33/mastery-quiz/fixing_problems.md

 # Fixing problems

+* If you run into trouble, don't delete your `mastery-quizzes` repo fork!

 ## I can't find the quizzes in the mastery-quizzes repo

 * You need to manually get a quiz.
 See ["Get the quiz" in the README](README.md#1-get-the-quiz).